trondhindenes/flansible/README.md

 from the Flansible/Flansible directory (where the .py files live), run the following (either using [screen](http://aperiodic.net/screen/start) or in separate terminals):

-`celery worker -A app.celery --loglevel=info` (this starts the celery worker which will actually execute the things)
+`celery worker -A flansible.celery --loglevel=info` (this starts the celery worker which will actually execute the things)

 `python app.py` (this starts the actual webserver.
 You're free to replace the built-in flask server with something else)